alzwded/JakMuse/README.md

 1C4 7D4 ;
 ```

-The `Fill` parameter specifies the fill parameter for the PWM wave.
+The `Fill` parameter specifies the fill parameter for the PWM signal.
 A fill of `128` means you have an actual square wave.

 The `NPS` (Notes per second) parameter specifies how many 1-length notes will be played per second. *E.g.* a `1C4` at `NPS 3` will play a single `C4` for a 3rd of a second.

 The `MaxVol` controls the master volume of the channel. `A`, `D`, `S`, `R` configure the ADSR envelope.
 A volume of `MaxVol 255` will result in the maximum amplitude supported by your sound card.
 If you're using multiple channels, you should scale down the `MaxVol` parameter to avoid distortion.
 The mixing algorithm tries to prevent clipping, but it still introduces distortion when mixing signals which are too loud.
 If you want to rely on this distortion, feel free to keep `MaxVol` at high values.

 The `S` parameter represents the percentage to which to stabilise the volume of the note after the decay phase. `255` means 100% of `MaxVol`, `128` means ~50%, etc.

+The `ResetADSR` parameter configures whether or not to start a new attack/decay phase for consecutive notes without a rest between them.
+With `ResetADSR 0`, of consecutive notes – i.e. `1A4 1B4` – only the first will have an attack/decay phase and only the last will have a release phase.
+With `ResetADSR 1` all notes will have ADS phases and only the last will have a release phase.

 `Filter` is the frequency of a low pass filter applied over the signal.
 The filter is applied individually to each channel, and not to the mixed output.